Ritwikgotbugs/UPI-fraud-detection/README.md

 # 📈 AI Model Workflow

-The core of SafePayAI lies in its AI-driven fraud detection mechanism, developed using a combination of GAN and Random Forest models.
+The core of Fraudulent.ai lies in its AI-driven fraud detection mechanism, developed using a combination of GAN and Random Forest models.
 Here’s an in-depth breakdown:

 ### Step 1: Data Preparation
 - **Load Dataset**: Start with a transactional dataset containing both fraudulent and non-fraudulent records.
 Ensure it is preprocessed (e.g., handling missing values, scaling, and encoding).